nichol7s/timelines-site/pages/wear-a-mask.md

 * "just search for it, I don't have to give you links to studies"
 * "masks starve your oxygen" - *they do not*
-* "Country X or state Y doesn't have masks and they're better than your country".
+* "Country X or state Y doesn't have masks, and they're better than your country".
 Ask them what they think about Taiwan or South Korea who've performed among the best (with masks), and they get all racist or suggest it is faked.

 ### Raina MacIntyre's work